 Average temperature reduction achieved by plants that reduce mix production temperature when using WMA must be determined to estimate reductions in energy consumption.
 In practice, WMA production temperatures when using water-injection foaming technologies are typically about 25°F lower than those for hot mix asphalt (HMA) using the same mix design.
 WMA produced with additives tends to have substantially lower mixing temperatures.
 For the purpose of estimating energy savings, a temperature difference of 50°F is assumed for additive-type WMA compared to HMA using the same mix design.

 thermssavings=tons×SF

 Where:

 tons = Tons of asphalt produced

 SF = WMA production savings factor (therms/ton)

-= 1100 Btu/Δ°F/ton

-= 0.011 therms/Δ°F/ton (1100 Btu/Δ°F/ton/100,000 – Conversion factor from Btu to therm)

-= See Table 2 for SF for Water Injection Foaming and Additives
+= See Table for SF for Water Injection Foaming and Additives

-Table 2 Energy Savings by mixing temperature reduction
+Energy Savings by mixing temperature reduction